aaronights/aarond.me/README.md

 ### Push to GitHub

-If using VS Code, simply commit your changes and then push them to GitHub.
-This will trigger a build of the site.
+If using VS Code, simply _Commit_ your changes and then _Push_ them to GitHub.
+This will trigger a build of the site using a GitHub Action, which will be run on GitHub's servers.
+The build file that makes this happen is at `.github/workflows/gh-pages.yml`.
 Builds will take a few minutes to complete, and can be viewed in the Actions tab of the repository:

 [https://github.com/aaronights/aarond.me/actions](https://github.com/aaronights/aarond.me/actions)

 ### Check the Live Site

-Once the build has completed, a refresh of the site will show and changes that were made:
+Once the build has completed, a refresh of the site will show any changes that were made:

 [https://aarond.me/](https://aarond.me/)